Diagnosing inflammatory breast cancer

 - Removing a sample of tissue for testing.
 A biopsy is a procedure to remove a small sample of suspicious breast tissue for testing.
 The tissue is analyzed in a laboratory to look for signs of cancer.
 A skin biopsy may also be helpful, and this can be done at the same time as a breast biopsy.

-Additional tests that may be used to stage your cancer include a CT scan, positron emission tomography (PET) scan and bone scan.
+Tests may include a CT scan, positron emission tomography (PET) scan and bone scan.
 Not everyone needs every test, so your doctor will select the most appropriate tests based on your particular situation.

 Treatment for inflammatory breast cancer often begins with chemotherapy, followed by surgery and radiation therapy.
 Other treatments may be used if tests of your cancer cells reveal that you may benefit from additional treatments.